UTXOnly/nostpy-relay/ReadME.md

 * Ubuntu amd64 host server
 * At least 1 GB of available RAM ( 4GB recomended )
+* Your own domain

 ## Supported NIPs
+*unchecked NIPS are on the roadmap*

 - [x] NIP-01: Basic protocol flow description
 - [x] NIP-02: Contact list and petnames